puristajs/purista/website/doc/handbook/2_building_business-logic/stores/config-stores.md

 })
 ```

-::: tip
-**Use schemas to validate**
+::: tip Use schemas to validate
-A production ready approach is, to validate the result of store getters against a schema.
+A production ready approach is, to validate the result of store getters and setters against a schema.
-It validates the returned values and gives you proper types for further usage in one step.
+It validates the input or return values and gives you proper types for further usage in one step.
 As an example:
 :::